 1. Remove distractions and prepare yourself

-When there is nothing to steal your focus, it’ll be easier to start.
-You’ll even be more likely to continue after the 5 minutes.
+When there’s nothing to steal your attention, it’ll be easier to get started, and you’ll be more likely to want to continue after the 5 minutes.
+When you’re distraction-free, you can begin the task.

 2. Set a timer